-Through a Christ-centered management education, Roberts Wesleyan College’s Undergraduate Business Program develops servant-leaders with integrity who are equipped to meet the challenges of a constantly changing world.
+Through a Christ-centered management education, Roberts Wesleyan College’s Undergraduate Business department develops servant-leaders with integrity who are equipped to meet the challenges of a constantly changing world.
 Our graduates are committed to excellence and dedicated to adding value to their organizations, communities, and families.

-Holding to the belief that Christian faith provides a stable perspective that enables each person to cope with a changing world, the Business faculty is committed to assisting each student’s intellectual, social, ethical, spiritual, and professional development.
+Holding to the belief that the Christian faith provides a stable perspective that enables each person to cope with a changing world, the Business faculty is committed to assisting each student’s intellectual, social, ethical, spiritual, and professional development.
 The School’s objectives include developing each student’s communication and decision-making skills so that he or she will be prepared to adapt to the business environment of the future.

-The Undergraduate Business Program is built around four foundational character themes: Hope & Courage (freshman year), Integrity (sophomore year), Personal Excellence (junior year), and Servant Leadership (senior year).
+The Undergraduate Business department is built around four foundational character themes: Hope & Courage (freshman year), Integrity (sophomore year), Personal Excellence (junior year), and Servant Leadership (senior year).
 Students have opportunities inside the classroom and through hands-on learning outside the classroom (e.g. internships and projects) to build these character traits, enhancing the knowledge and skills developed in the business program.

 Students of the Undergraduate Business Program can earn a Bachelor of Science degree in the following majors:

-*Undergraduate students who are interested in completing a degree in Health Administration will begin their studies in one of the other business majors and then apply to transfer into the Health Administration degree completion program during their junior year.
+*Undergraduate students who are interested in completing a degree in Health Administration will begin their studies in one of the other business majors and, if eligible, will apply to transfer into the Health Administration degree completion program during their junior year.
 The program requires students to complete two practicum experiences in a healthcare setting in addition to other course requirements.
 Students who are interested in the Health Administration option should talk to their advisor as soon as possible and notify the Undergraduate Business Program Director.
 Communication with the Program Director will help to determine eligibility for the program and facilitate a smooth transition between programs, ensuring timely degree completion.

 Common Professional Core

-An absolute must for a quality business program, students are required to complete an internship experience during their junior or senior year**, providing the opportunity to engage in real-life learning, typically working in a local business, non-profit organization, or multi-national company.
+An absolute must for a quality business program, students are required to complete an internship experience during their junior or senior year,** providing the opportunity to engage in real-life learning, typically working in a local business, a non-profit organization, or multinational company.
 The internship is designed to provide each student with an opportunity to observe accounting, business administration, international business, management, or marketing in operation and to practice the skills they have acquired in the program.
 Working together with the student, the faculty and staff make every effort to have the student complete the internship within an environment of the student's interests and passions.

 **Students have the option to pursue additional internship credits beyond the 2 credits required for graduation.